 115.276 (c): The PAQ stated that disciplinary sanctions for violations of agency policies related to sexual abuse or sexual harassment are commensurate with the nature and circumstances of the acts, the staff member's disciplinary history and the sanctions imposed for comparable offense by other staff members with similar histories.
-5.1.2-E, page 12 states that disciplinary sanctions for violations of agency policies related to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
+5.1.2-E, page 12 states that disciplinary sanctions for violations of agency policies related to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories.
 The PAQ indicated there were zero staff members that were disciplined, short of termination, for violating the sexual abuse and sexual harassment policies within the previous twelve months.
-A review of documentation indicated there were no reported sexual abuse allegations and as such discipline was unnecessary.
+A review of documentation indicated there was one sexual abuse allegation and one sexual harassment allegation against a staff member, however neither were substantiated and as such discipline was not required.